-(2) Any offers that exceed the current SWCAP shall be rejected by ERCOT.
+(2) Any offers that exceed the current respective SWCAP shall be rejected by ERCOT.

 4.4.11.1 Scarcity Pricing Mechanism

 (1) ERCOT shall operate the scarcity pricing mechanism in accordance with the PUCT Substantive Rules.
 The methodology for determining the scarcity pricing mechanism is as follows: